 How do I up-level my credential to the new RYS standards?
 Show

 To up-level to the new RYS standards, please log in to your Yoga Alliance account and visit your “School Dashboard.”
 There, you will be prompted to up-level by defining your program's curriculum through the strengthened application and review process.

 When do I need to update my curriculum to meet the new 200-hour standards?
 Show less

 Schools who are applying for the RYS 200 credential for the first time will apply under the new RYS 200 standards.
-View the Overall Implementation Timeline here.
+View information regarding the Elevated RYS 200 Standards here.

 Did the Lead Trainer, Teacher Trainer, and Other Faculty requirements change with the new standards?
 Show